Ruling to strike down Michigan gay marriage ban put on hold

 The decision by the U.S. Court of Appeals for the Sixth Circuit came one day after the lower court's ruling, which briefly made Michigan the 18th state in the nation to allow same-sex marriage.

-The federal appeals court issued a temporary stay in the case until Wednesday, and directed attorneys for the same-sex plaintiffs in the case to respond to the state attorney general's request to place the lower court's ruling on hold pending an appeal.
+The federal appeals court issued a temporary stay in the case until Wednesday, and directed attorneys for the same-sex couple that sued in the case to respond to the state attorney general's request to place the lower court's ruling on hold pending an appeal.

 "To allow a more reasoned consideration of the motion to stay, it is ordered that the district court's judgment is temporarily stayed until Wednesday," the ruling said.